Silver Dollar City: Pop culture

 The Clampett family of CBS-TV's The Beverly Hillbillies decided to pay a visit to Silver Dollar City (treated as an actual town, rather than a theme park) to start off the 1969–1970 season.
 The plotline involved Granny (Irene Ryan) attempting to find a husband for Elly May (Donna Douglas) back in the hills, while Jed (Buddy Ebsen) socialized with hotel clerk Shorty Kellems (Shug Fisher).
 They visited the blacksmith Shad Heller, soapmaker Granny Ethel Huffman, and woodcarver Peter Engler, and Miss Hathaway (Nancy Kulp) was seen in the Ozark woods.
 The Hillbillies were from the area surrounding Silver Dollar City and Branson, and references to Jim Owens and his White River float trip business and some Missouri mountain locations were made throughout the show's nine-year run.
 Five episodes of The Beverly Hillbillies were eventually shot in the park.

 The park was featured in the 1992 book The Man Who Loved Clowns.

 In 1999, Silver Dollar City was the site for the 14th annual Stihl Timbersports Series Championships.
 Jason Wynyard became the champion for the third consecutive year.

 On December 5, 2007, ABC's Good Morning America spotlighted the park's Christmas festival, "An Old Time Christmas," and declared it as one of the top five holiday events in the country.
 The park was featured as part of the show's segment called "Good Morning America Lights Up the Holidays."

+In early 2026, the upcoming made-for-TV movie An Ozark Mountain Christmas was filmed at the park, and will reportedly feature its Old Time Christmas celebrations prominently.
+The film was produced by Great American Media for their Great American Family television network and Pure Flix streaming service.